 Touchdown.
 0-7.

-***

 The Bulldogs always blitz the quarterback on their first defensive play.
 It’s kind of their thing.
 They use all eleven players and they want you to feel fear or some shit like that.
 I think it’s dumb because when the opposing team knows exactly what you’re going to do, they can plan all sorts of nasty things.
 And I have the nastiest nasties on my side of the line of scrimmage.